cwoolner/flex-poker/README.md

 # Dev environment setup

 * Just been using Eclipse, so to generate the .classpath file, from the top-level directory: `mvn eclipse:eclipse`
-* While developing, running `npm start` or `yarn start` launches webpack in watch mode
+* While developing, running `npm start` launches webpack in watch mode

 # Testing